mercadopago/devsite-docs/guides/checkout-bricks/payment-brick/configure-the-brick.en.md

 };
 const onError = async (error) => {
- // callback called for all Brick error cases console.log(error);
+ // callback called for all Brick error cases console.error(error);
 };
 const onReady = async () => {
  /*
    Callback called when Brick is ready.
    Here you can hide loadings from your site, for example.
  */
 };
 ```